StarKRE22/Atomic/Docs/Elements/Functions/Extensions.md

 # 🧩 Function Extensions

-The **FunctionExtensions** class provides utility methods for composing and transforming [IFunction](IFunction.md) instances.
+Provides utility methods for composing and transforming [function](IFunctions.md) instances.
 One of the most useful helpers is `Invert`, which creates a new function that represents the **logical negation** of an existing boolean-returning function.

 ---